greasy-sandwich/DNSLA/README.md

 Any responsibility on the use of this software is rejected and will be on the user's own since the moment it's downloaded.

 ## Execution
+To test the software you'll need to configure Kapacitor, Chronograf and Influx.
-The software can be executed by opening a shell (it was used on a bash), changing the cwd to _src_ and typing:
+To do that you must install them all and then go to http://localhost:8888 The software can be executed by opening a shell (it was used on a bash), changing the cwd to _src_ and typing:
 ```python3 dla.py -i <string:network_interface> -s <int:sample>```.
 We also recommend to use -ign option to get a faster .pcap analysis.